-A former Police Community Support Officer (PCSO) with a “fixation on weapons” has been jailed for eight years and six months after attempting to manufacture a semi-automatic firearm using a 3D printer in what is believed to be the first conviction of its kind in the UK.
+A former Police Community Support Officer (PCSO) with a dangerous “fixation on weapons” has been slammed with a hefty jail term for trying to make a semi-automatic gun using a 3D printer.
+Zoe Watts, 39, has been jailed for eight years and six months in what is believed to be the UK’s first conviction of its kind.

 “This case represents the first UK conviction and sentencing for attempting to make a firearm using a 3D printer.
 Our priority throughout was to protect the public, and the swift, coordinated response of multiple teams ensured that dangerous weapons never made it onto the streets.”